WeTransfer/Danger/README.md

 ## License

-Moya is released under an MIT license.
+WeTransfer's Dangerfile is released under an MIT license.
 See the [License](License) file for more information.